nirtamir2/talks/2025-06-25/src/slides.md

 A JavaScript library for creating 3D graphics in the browser.

 <!--
 We are going to use Three.js - which is a JavaScript library for creating 3D graphics in the browser.
-It's not a low-level WebGL or WebGPU
 -->

 ---